449th Air Expeditionary Group: World War II

 717th Bomb Squadron B-24J 42-51327 at Bruning AAF just after delivery from Douglas-Tulsa where it was manufactured.

 The group was constituted as 449th Bombardment Group (Heavy) on 6 April 1943 and activated on 1 May at Davis–Monthan Field, Arizona. its original components were the 716th, 717th, 718th, and 719th Bombardment Squadrons.

 It was assigned to II Bomber Command for combat training with B-24 Liberators.
 The first morning report was issued on 27 May 1943and listed as 52 officers and 33 enlisted men available for duty.
 Over the next seven months the Group steadily increased to full strength as the training program progressed.
 In July 1943 the group moved to Alamogordo Army Airfield, New Mexico where second phase training was performed.
 In September the group again relocated, this time to Bruning Army Air Field, Nebraska.
 The move to Bruning was completed on 18 September 1943.
 At that time the 449th consisted of a total complement of 184 officers and 1,203 enlisted men.
 At Bruning the group received its new operational Consolidated B-24 Liberators.

 By December 1943, training was complete and the 449th was ordered overseas to the Mediterranean Theater of Operations (MTO).
 Each crew flew its aircraft overseas by the South Atlantic Transport Route which took them to Morrison Field, Florida, then to Puerto Rico and Brazil.
 The Atlantic crossing was made from Brazil to Dakar, French West Africa.
-From Dakar the planes flew north to Tunis by way of Marrakech.
+From Dakar the planes flew north to Tunis by way of Marrakesh.
 From Tunis they flew to their forward operating base at Grottaglie Airfield near Taranto, Italy.
 The 449th was assigned to the 47th Bombardment Wing of the Fifteenth Air Force.